-A full-time student schedule for either the fall term or the spring session of the winter/spring term generally consists of 12 to 18 credit hours.
-Students registered for fewer than 12 credit hours are classified as part-time.
-Schedules in excess of 18 credit hours must be approved by an academic advisor.
-Except in very extraordinary circumstances, such approval will not extend beyond a load of 21 credits and will be based upon a student’s demonstrated ability to be successful with a full load of 18 (non-audit) credits.
-During the summer term, students enrolled in a session of fewer than 10 weeks may take a maximum of eight credits per session but not greater than 12 credits across sessions of fewer than 10 weeks.
+A full-time student schedule for either the fall semester or the spring semester of the winter/spring term generally consists of 12 to 18 credit hours.
+A student registered for fewer than 12 credit hours is classified as part-time.
+A schedule in excess of 18 credit hours must be approved by an academic advisor.
+Except in extraordinary circumstances, such approval will not extend beyond a load of 21 credit hours and will be based on a student’s demonstrated ability to be successful with a full load of 18 (non-audit) credit hours.
+During the summer term, a student may take no more than 12 credit hours across all sessions.
+During the winter intersession, a student may take no more than eight credit hours.

-It is expected that students will make satisfactory progress each semester they are enrolled.
-Satisfactory academic progress (good standing) is demonstrated when students successfully maintain a cumulative grade point average (GPA) of at least a 2.0 or as defined below.
-At the end of the Fall and Spring semesters, the progress of each student will be reviewed.
-If a student’s cumulative GPA is below a 2.0, the student’s standing is determined by both attempted credits and a minimum cumulative GPA earned at HCC*:
+Students are expected to make satisfactory progress each term they are enrolled.
+Satisfactory academic progress (good standing) is demonstrated when students successfully maintain a cumulative grade point average (GPA) of at least a 2.00 or as defined below.
+At the end of the fall and spring semesters, the progress of each student will be reviewed.
+If a student’s cumulative GPA is below a 2.00, the student’s standing is determined by both attempted credits and a minimum cumulative GPA earned at HCC:

-*Financial aid recipients are subject to additional standards of academic progress as required by financial aid regulations; see page 32 for further information.
+Financial aid recipients are subject to additional standards of academic progress as required by federal Title IV regulations.

 A student who has not achieved minimum cumulative GPA standards after 12 or more cumulative attempted credits will be placed on either academic warning or academic probation as described below.

-After 12 credits are attempted, a student who is not making satisfactory academic progress is placed on academic warning.
-Students on academic warning will receive notification of their status and will be required to follow the intervention procedure outlined for them in their notification letter.
+After attempting 12 credits, a student who is not making satisfactory academic progress is placed on academic warning.
+Students on academic warning receive notification of their status and are required to follow the intervention procedure outlined for them in their notification.
 Students who achieve at least a 2.00 semester grade point average remain on academic warning until reaching good standing.
-Those who fail to meet this requirement are placed on academic probation.
+Students who fail to meet this requirement are placed on academic probation.

 Academic probation results when a student on academic warning fails to reach the prescribed minimum standard for cumulative GPA.
-It is recommended that students on academic probation meet with their assigned academic probation advisor at least once prior to registration for the next semester.
-Students on academic probation will be limited to eight credits.
+It is recommended that students on academic probation meet with an academic advisor at least once prior to registration for the next semester.
+Students on academic probation will be limited to registering for eight credit hours in the next semester.
 Students who achieve at least a 2.00 semester grade point average remain on academic probation until reaching good standing.
-Those who do not meet this requirement are placed on academic suspension.
+Students who fail to meet this requirement are placed on academic suspension.

-The student on academic probation who fails to reach the prescribed minimum standard for cumulative GPA and does not achieve at least a 2.00 semester GPA during the next major semester in which he or she is enrolled will be placed on academic suspension.
-When placed on academic suspension, the student may not attend hcc during the next major semester.
+A student on academic probation who fails to reach the prescribed minimum standard for cumulative GPA and does not achieve at least a 2.00 semester GPA during the next major semester (fall/spring) in which enrolled is placed on academic suspension.
+When placed on academic suspension, the student may not attend HCC during the next major semester.
 Students have the right to appeal the first academic suspension.

-SUSPENSION APPEAL–Details of the appeals process are included in the letter notifying the student of suspension.
-If the student’s appeal is granted, the student will be reinstated and placed on academic probation.
+SUSPENSION APPEAL–Details of the appeals process are included in the notification about the student’s suspension.
+If a student’s appeal is granted, the student is reinstated and placed on academic probation.
 A student suspended for academic reasons a second or subsequent time is not permitted to register for any courses for one full calendar year.

-REINSTATEMENT After Suspension–A student who has been suspended and has not enrolled for one major semester or one full calendar year must contact retention services.
-Upon reinstatement, the student will be on academic probation, the course schedule will be restricted, and the student must meet the satisfactory progress standard as stated above.
-If satisfactory progress is not met, the student will be suspended.
-Specific readmission procedures for the nursing program are found on page 21.
+REINSTATEMENT AFTER SUSPENSION–A student who has been suspended and has not been enrolled for one major semester or one full calendar year must contact retention services.
+Upon reinstatement, the student is placed on academic probation, the course schedule is restricted, and the student must meet the satisfactory progress standard as stated above.
+If satisfactory progress is not met, the student is suspended.

 |A||4||Mastery of course objectives with outstanding quality of academic achievement|